SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 ✅ Good maintainers profile – Libraries sponsored by big companies (e.g. Angular by Google) or established names would more likely to last longer than a library maintained by an unknown person.

-✅ Low GitHub issues count – Many unresolved serious issues is an indicator that the library is not actively maintained.
+✅ Low GitHub issues count – Many unresolved serious issues may be an indicator that the library is not actively maintained.

 ### 3. Compatibility
 Most libraries are built only for a specific version of a runtime / framework that they are targeting to.

-E.g. the npm library `@angular/material@14.2.3` is only targeted for Angular 14 and NuGet library `Microsoft.Extensions.DependencyInjection` `v6.0.0` only supports .NET 6.
+E.g. the npm library `@angular/material@14.2.3` is only targeted for Angular 14 and NuGet library `Microsoft.EntityFrameworkCore` `v6.0.7` only supports .NET 6.

 This is important to make sure that the library is working as intended.
 Although some libraries can be installed and work on older framework versions, it’s a good idea to avoid being in this situation as this could introduce unintended bug which increases the overhead in debugging your code.